 Welcome to East of the Sun, my new world-building project, set on the tidally locked world of Bifrons.

 Bifrons is a planet roughly the size of Earth, in a close orbit of its sun, Usil, a red dwarf star.
-Because of its close orbit, it is tidally-locked – one hemisphere perpetually faces the sun, the other faces away.
-But due to a slight orbital wobble, a small band experiences a day-night cycle that lasts the equivalent of 60 days of Earth.
+Because of its close orbit, it is tidally-locked – one hemisphere perpetually faces the sun, the other faces away. the Dayside is covered in deserts, and a perpetual hurricane rages at the subsolar point.
+But for some small oases around geothermal vents Nightside is devoid of all life.
+But due to a slight orbital wobble, a small band experiences a day-night cycle that lasts the equivalent of 60 days on Earth.
 While Bifrons’ thick atmosphere helps distribute heat and moisture between the hemispheres to some extent, this is a planet of two very different characters.

 Sun: Usil – K class Red Dwarf; 0.25 Solar Masses; temperature of 3,000 K; diameter of 312,000 miles (502,000 km)

 Distance from Sun: 0.09 AU (approx 8,366,000 miles or 1,346,400 km)

 Diameter: 9,554 miles at equator (15,376 km)

 Orbit: Tidally locked; day/year length is 60 Earth days

 Average Temperature: Dayside = 323 K (50°C) ; Gloaming = 288 K( 15°C); Nightside= 193 K (-80°C)